 which one can also write

-important relationship that is found in Nicomachus.
-This ratio allows the construction of the harmonious average segment between two segments a and c assigned.
+an important relationship that is found in Nicomachus.
+This ratio allows the construction of the harmonious average segment between two segments, a and c assigned.

-According to Iamblichus (4) Pythagoras would have learned this important proportion in Babylon and he was the first to deliver it in Greece.
-In this babylonian proportion the extremes are two whichever numbers or segments a and c, and their average are respectively their arithmetic average and their harmonic average.
-Since then the rectangle sides a and c is equal to the square of side √ ac
+According to Iamblichus (4), Pythagoras would have learned this important proportion in Babylon and was the first to deliver it in Greece.
+In this Babylonian proportion, the extremes are two numbers or segments a and c, and their average is their arithmetic average and harmonic average.
+Since then, the rectangle sides a and c are equal to the square of side √ as

 there is also the proportion

 which contains the three arithmetic, geometric and harmonic averages.
-The property expressed by this relation can be stated by saying that the geometric average between two numbers or segments a and c is also the geometric average between their arithmetic average and their harmonic average.
-Given the two segments a and c the pythagorean geometry teaches to build their arithmetic, geometric and harmonic average even if the segments are immeasurable, and all that apart from the theory of parallels and the related assumption.
-If it’s numbers you can determine in which cases the three arithmetic, geometric and harmonic average of two integers a and c are integer numbers, but we abstain from this digression.
+The property expressed by this relation can be stated by saying that the geometric average between two numbers or segments a and c is the geometric average between their arithmetic average and their harmonic average.
+Given the two segments a and c Pythagorean geometry teaches to build their arithmetic, geometric and harmonic average even if the segments are immeasurable, and all that apart from the theory of parallels and the related assumption.
+If it’s numbered, you can determine in which cases the three arithmetic, geometric and harmonic averages of two integers a and c are integer numbers, but we abstain from this digression.

 In the special case where both a = 2c the Babylonian proportion is: